ysengoku/42-ft_transcendence/doc/crontab/CRONTAB.md

 ### Initialization

 - Checks that the script wasn't launched in the last 59 seconds.
-- Reads environment variables from the container environment to set API URLs and authentication secret.
+- Reads environment variables from the container environment to set authentication secret.

-### CSRF Token Retrieval

-- Sends a GET request to `/api/cronjob/csrf-token`.
-- Extracts the `csrftoken` cookie from the response, storing it in the session for subsequent use.

 ### API DELETE Request

 - Constructs headers including:
   - `Authorization: Bearer <CRON_SECRET>`
-  - `X-CSRFToken: <token>`
   - `Referer` set based on the base URL.
 - Sends a DELETE request to `/api/cronjob/cron/check-inactive-users`.
 - Outputs the HTTP status code (200 expected upon success).